MirrasHue/CG-Project/README.md

     cmake --build . --config Release

-5. Find and run the generated executable, on Windows, it's in the Debug/Release folder
+5. Find and run the generated executable

 6. On the first use, you may have to adjust the window layout if imgui.ini is not in your root directory